forknote/configs/README.md

 ## Introduction

-This repository is containing configuration files for active Forknote networks.
+This repository contains configuration files for active Forknote networks.

 ## How to start

-The easiest way to start a Forknote network is to see the configuration file of already existing coin and modify it.
+The easiest way to start a Forknote network is to see the configuration file of an already existing coin and modify it.

 You can also start from scratch and create a new configuration file by using a simple text editor or by using our [configuration wizard](http://forknote.net/create/#/).